-Variable component payment - for all staff apart from the control functions - is subject to the achievement of a minimum performance threshold (Gate).
+Variable component payment - for all staff apart from the control functions - is subject to the so called "gate" mechanism which verifies the achievement of minimum performance thresholds.

 All variable remuneration plans provide for malus and clawback mechanisms.

 The final assessment of the objectives' level of achievement also includes an individual evaluation of behavioural integrity, compliance with regulatory provisions, completion of mandatory training, and the resolution of remediation actions defined within the audit and compliance activity.